1. POKE AROUND GEORGE TOWN’S ART STREET:

 Location: around Georgetown (Jalan Penang, Muntri Street, Weld Quay, Lebuh Leith, Armenian Street, Ah Quee Street and more).

-Exploring Georgetown by bicycle or on foot are recommended because you can slowly travel through old buildings and can easy find these hidden art pictures as well as sometimes catch amazing street performs of tourists by accident.
+Exploring George Town by bicycle or on foot is recommended because you can slowly travel through old buildings and be able to easily enjoy these hidden art pictures; or if you are lucky, you sometimes catch amazing street performs of tourists by accident.

-The paintings represent characters and scenes of people and their life in the town.
-However, a lot of them were already fading when I visited Penang in October, 2017; then if you don’t want to miss them, hurry come and visit because soon they will disappear or be replaced by the new art pictures.
+The paintings represent characters and scenes of people and their life in the old town.
+However, over the years, a lot of them already faded; then if you don’t want to miss this, hurry up, come and visit because soon they will disappear or be replaced by the new art pictures.

 2. DISCOVERING JETTY CHEW (Clan Jetties)

-You can catch a CAT free bus to the Weld Quay Ferry& Bus Terminal and walk to Chew Jetty, a distance of 250 meters.
+You can catch CAT free bus to the Weld Quay Ferry & Bus Terminal and walk to Chew Jetty, a distance of about 250 meters.
 My first day, I chose bicycle to travel around Georgetown, I stopped my bike in front of Jetty Chew and walked inside.
 Very flexible and convenient when travelling by bike.

 3. TAKE A TRAIN RIDER UP TO PENANG HILL

-How to get to Penang Hill: Rapid Penang 204 bus with RM2 ticket fare is the only bus that takes you all the way from Georgetown to Penang hill.
-The 204 bus passes Kek Lok Si temple before reaching the Penang Hill train station, so you can combine a visiting tour of Penang Hill and Kek Lok Si.
-The most convenient way up to Penang Hill is by means of Penang Hill Railway which allows non-stop ride to the top in five to ten minutes.
+How to get to Penang Hill: Rapid Penang 204 bus (ticket fare: RM2) is the only bus that takes you all the way from Georgetown to Penang hill.
+The 204 bus passes Kek Lok Si temple before reaching the Penang Hill train station, so you can combine a visiting tour of Penang Hill and Kek Lok Si temple in 1 day.
+The most convenient way up to Penang Hill is by means of Penang Hill Railway which offers non-stop ride to the top in five to seven minutes.

-Opening hours of train ride: from 6:30am- 23:00 pm when the last train leaves the top of the hill.
-The tickets office closes at 22:30 pm
+Opening hours of train ride: from 6:30am- 23:00 pm when last train leaves the top of the hill.
+The tickets office closes at 22:30 pm.

-For Malaysians, the fare for a return ticket is RM10/ adult and RM4/ child.
-If you are expats having been working in Malaysia for more than 6 months will be considered with this fare as well, RM10.
+Ticket price: For Malaysians, the fare for a return ticket is RM10/ adult and RM4/ child.
+If you are expats being working in Malaysia for more than 6 months will be considered with this fare as well.
 For foreigners, the return fare would be RM30/adult and RM15/child (updated in 2017).
-You shouldn’t travel to the hill at the weekend to avoid the crowded and crazy long queue.
-You can pay double for the “fast lane” if the queue is too long.
+You aren’t recommended to travel to the hill at weekends to avoid the crowded and crazy long queues.
+However, you can pay double for the “fast lane” if you want to travel faster.

 You can visit the official website of Penang hill to update new information and tickets price here.

-On the top of the hill, you can pay around RM10-RM30 for a buggy ride to bring you to view all the spots in the hill and give you a briefing of the surroundings.
+On the top of the hill, you can pay around RM10-RM30 for a buggy ride to bring you to all the spots and give a briefing of the surroundings as well.
 Try to bargain the price if the driver has got more customers in 1 ride.

 Both the train ride and the view at the top are amazing.
-There is much to do at the top of the hill: Have a coffee, eating, shopping, taking photos, enjoying the view visiting Hindu temple, visiting the Love lock street.
+There is much to do on the top: sipping a cup of coffee, shopping, taking photos, walking around, enjoying the view, visiting Hindu temple, visiting the Love lock street.

-How to get to the National Park: By 101 bus you can easily get to the Park with the RM4 ticket.
+How to get to the National Park: By 101 bus you can easily get to the Park with only RM4.

 This is a nice place for photographers to capture the wildlife, particularly monkeys and lizards.
 The trekking paths are easy and a bit of hiking up and down the hill.
 There are some resting areas where you can sit down and enjoy the fabulous nature with cool atmosphere.
-I love it so much, I took most of my time taking photos and relaxing and enjoying the nature.
+I love it so much, I took most of my time taking photos, relaxing and enjoying the nature.
 You can also opt for water taxi to the beach or other spots of the National Park if you travel with family or you want to save time for other spots.